Set up SMTP email service

 Part 1 Set up an account at Scaleway

 1. Go to Scaleway.
-Select Get started.
+Select Sign up

-4. Check your email.
+5. Check your email.
 Within the confirmation email, select Confirm my email address.

 Scaleway account registration email: